BorelEnzo/PoisonPrince/README.md

 ### `rm`

 Beware of this one, a folder could be unintentionally removed ...
 Removes a file or a folder.
-If this a folder is deletes recursively\
+If this is a folder, it deletes recursively\
 Usage: `rm <path>`

 ### `tar`